Leakage current simulations of Low Gain Avalanche Diode with improved Radiation Damage Modeling: Introduction

 \section{Introduction}

-Low Gain Avalanche Detector (LGAD) has been developed extensively in the past few years \cite{CNM_LGAD,HPK_LGAD,FBK_LGAD,YunyunFAN_NDL,SuyuXIAO_TestBeam,YuhanTAN_NDL_CIAE,BNL_LGAD} owing to excellent timing performance, mostly driven by the High Luminosity LHC (HL-LHC) upgrade and CERN RD50 Collaboration \cite{RD50}.
-It will be used on the ATLAS and the CMS experiments, namely High Granularity Timing Detector (HGTD) \cite{ATLAS_HGTD} and the End-cap Timing Layer (ETL) \cite{CMS_ETL}, respectively.
-The required radiation hardness up to $\rm 2.5\times 10^{15} ~n_{eq}/cm^{2}$ for ATLAS is the main challenge for LGAD sensor.
-Technology Computer-Aided Design (TCAD) usually be applied to the optimization of semiconductor processing and prediction of device performance through solving partial equations.
-Once it is possible to predict characteristics of LGAD sensor accurately before and after irradiation that is beneficial to understand the micro mechanism of radiation damage in LGAD sensor.
+Low Gain Avalanche Diodes (LGADs) are characterized by an excellent timing performance with a time resolution of at least 50 ps and have been developed extensively in the past few years \cite{CNM_LGAD,HPK_LGAD,FBK_LGAD,YunyunFAN_NDL,SuyuXIAO_TestBeam,YuhanTAN_NDL_CIAE,BNL_LGAD,Yuzhen_NDL_33um}, especially by the CERN RD50 Collaboration \cite{RD50} in view of the High Luminosity Large Hadron Collider (HL-LHC) upgrade at CERN.

+LGADs will be used in ATLAS and CMS experiments at the LHC.
+In particular, they will be used place in the High Granularity Timing Detector (HGTD) \cite{ATLAS_HGTD} of ATLAs and in the End-cap Timing Layer (ETL) \cite{CMS_ETL} of CMS.
+Radiation hardness up to $ 2.5\times 10^{15} ~n_{eq}/cm^{2}$ is required by ATLAS and represents the main challenge in the development of LGAD sensors.
+Technology Computer-Aided Design (TCAD) is usually employed in the optimization of semiconductor processing and for predicting device performance.
+In particular, TCAD is useful to accurately predict LGAD sensor features before and after irradiation and, in turn, to understand the mechanisms behind radiation damage in LGADs.

-One of the key design considerations for LGAD sensor is to obtain appropriate gain by optimizing the breakdown voltage ($\rm V_{BD}$).
-Using TCAD tools, early device breakdown could be avoided by precisely calibrated simulation.
-However, previous simulated $\rm V_{BD}$ of LGAD sensor \cite{LGAD_VBD_Sim_With_SIMS,CNM_LGAD_VBD_Sim} show discrepancies when compared with measurements.
-Gain layer doping and avalanche model are the major causes of such discrepancies.
-Therefore, calibrated process simulation with SIMS measurement could minimize the influence of doping uncertainty while configuring appropriate physical models in simulation can predict the threshold of breakdown precisely.
+A major goal in the design of LGAD sensors is to control the breakdown voltage ($ V_{BD}$) at an appropriate level due to the high electric field near the gain layer that easily exceeds the threshold from linear-model to geiger-model.
+A longer range of operating voltage with higher $ V_{BD}$ could obtain an appropriate gain, meanwhile ensuring carrier velocity saturation when the device works.
+In this framework, numerical simulations based on TCAD tools are useful in assessing the performance of calibrated devices before manufacturing, in turn, tuning the sought-after breakdown voltage.

+Previously TCAD analysis of $V_{BD}$ of LGAD sensors \cite{LGAD_VBD_Sim_With_SIMS,CNM_LGAD_VBD_Sim} have shown that $V_{BD}$ strongly depends on the gain layer doping profile and the avalanche model.
+Calibrated process simulation with SIMS measurement may be used to minimize the influence of doping uncertainty, whereas using appropriate physical models allows one to predict the threshold of breakdown more precisely.
+In this paper, we report results obtained by TCAD simulations of the full process of IHEP-IME-v1 LGADs.
+The good agreement between TCAD simulations and experimental measurements confirms that this kind of analysis will be a resource to optimize the LGAD performance in the next production stage.
+It also paves the way for establishing the solid ground for simulations of irradiation processes.